 The Board is aware of its work health and safety obligations and informs staff of relevant changes.
-No work related injuries were reported during the year and the Board was not reported in respect of any work health and safety related injuries.
+No work related injuries or illnesses were reported during the year.
+The Board was not the subject of any prosecutions under the Work Health and Safety Act 2011.